Pamela Aguirre

-She is a member of the Euro-Latin American Parliamentary Assembly (EuroLat), a space in which she participates in the Women's Forum, the Meeting with Civil Society, and the Commission for Sustainable Development, Environment, Politics, Energy, Research, Innovation, and Technology.
+She was a member of the Euro-Latin American Parliamentary Assembly (EuroLat), a space in which she participates in the Women's Forum, the Meeting with Civil Society, and the Commission for Sustainable Development, Environment, Politics, Energy, Research, Innovation, and Technology.

 She was awarded as one of the 100 most influential political professionals of 2017, within the framework of the Napolitan Victory Awards.

 She holds a law degree from the Pontifical Catholic University of Ecuador and a Master's in Image Consulting and Political Consultancy and Specialist in Government Management and Electoral Campaigns from Camilo José Cela University in Spain.
 She also studied journalism at the University of the Americas, and participated in the international program in Political Consultancy and Government Management at San Francisco University of Quito.

 Early life and education

 Pamela Aguirre Zambonino was born in Quito on December 22, 1984.
 She spent her childhood in Ibarra, Imbabura Province, the birthplace of her father, a general practitioner who spent 35 years in the peasant communities of Pesillo and Olmedo, and her mother, an obstetrician.

 She completed her primary and secondary studies at the Sacred Heart College of Jesús Bethlemitas in Ibarra.
 After completing her secondary education, she traveled to France to pursue a literary specialty at the Lyceé Val de Durance Vauclause.

 Upon her return to Ecuador, she began her legal studies at the Pontifical Catholic University and obtained licentiates in Legal Science and Law.
 Her thesis was titled El tratamiento del derecho a la honra de acuerdo a la Constitución actual -2008-, por parte de los medios de prensa escrita sensacionalista.
 Caso Diario El Extra – sección Crónica Roja (The Treatment of the Right to Honor According to the Current Constitution -2008-, by the Sensationalist Written Media.
 El Extra Newspaper Case - Crónica Roja section).

 In 2006, she entered the University of the Americas to study journalism and was granted a scholarship of academic excellence.
 She was host of the radio program La Hora Cero and a guest columnist for Diario La Verdad in Imbabura.
 She studied in the international program in Political Consultancy and Government Management at the San Francisco University of Quito.

-She has a Specialization in Government Management and Electoral Campaigns, as well as a Master's in Image Consulting and Political Consultancy from Camilo José Cela University.
+She has a specialization in Government Management and Electoral Campaigns, as well as a Master's in Image Consulting and Political Consultancy from Camilo José Cela University.